 Pacing guides are developed and revised each year with staff for the following year with our professional developers.
 Response to Intervention is provided in a variety of ways at Lewis Elementary.
 After school tutoring is provided for extra support outside the instructional day for students still needing extra support.
-K through 2nd grade has access to Moby Max for Math and ELA.
-All teachers also have access to Raz-Kids for reading.
+K through 2nd grade has access to Edmentum for Math and ELA.
+All teachers also have access to Raz-Kids for reading and Happy Numbers for mathematics.
 These programs support student instruction at their level and provide extra support for students on a daily basis.

-Availability of standards-based instructional materials appropriate to all student groups (ESEA) District adopted instructional materials are provided to all teachers and students through the state textbook adoption cycle.
+Availability of standards-based instructional materials appropriate to all student groups (ESEA)

+District adopted instructional materials are provided to all teachers and students through the state textbook adoption cycle.
 The district provides all of the materials and many support materials with these textbooks.
 Lewis Elementary also provides supplemental materials as needed to support instruction.
+Learning packets with materials are being put together by classroom teachers for parents to pick-up to support student learning during our distance learning.